-They will spend hours listening to your stream, engage with you on social media, and even buy your radio’s merchandise.
+They spend the most hours listening to your stream.
+You can count on them to engage with you on social media and even buy your custom merchandise.

 Let's move on...

-Step 1 is optional because you can get started with your computer only.
+Note that: Buying equipment is *optional.
+You can get started with your computer only.

-But, if you need more radio equipment, here are some options:
+But, if you need more radio equipment, here are basic options:

-The primary work of a mic is to convert sound waves into electric signals.
+The primary work of a mic is to capture and convert sound waves into electric signals.